How to choose the best current account for you

 What should I consider when choosing a bank account?

-You’ll use your bank account on a regular basis so you should be happy with how it operates and the features it provides.
+You use your bank account on a regular basis so you should be happy with how it operates and the features it provides.
+You also want it to work for you.
 Questions to ask include:

 Does it offer perks and rewards, such as high interest or cashback on spending?

-Will it provide a low cost overdraft facility in case you go into the red?
+Will it provide a low cost overdraft facility in case you need to borrow money?

 Does it have smart banking features that help you budget and keep track of your spending?